Uplogix/docs/knowledge-base/general/best-practices.md

 # Out-of-Band

 * Schedule a **ppp cycle** job to continually test the out-of-band connection
+* Schedule a dialtone test for v92 modems

 # Device Management

+* Verify serial communication using the *terminal* command prior to initializing port
+* Ensure IOS and ROMMON baud rates are the same
 * Create a functional account for Local Managers to use when managing devices
 * Make use of advanced drivers where possible
 * Enable all passive monitoring